SpectralCascade/Ossium/README.md

 # Additional notes
-I'm developing this project using Code::Blocks 17.12 on 64-bit (arm) Linux with the GNU GCC mingw compiler.
+I'm developing this project using Code::Blocks 17.12 on 64-bit (arm) Linux with the GNU GCC MinGW compiler.
 For the Windows branch, [click here](https://github.com/SpectralCascade/ossium/tree/windows).
 Check out Lazy Foo's SDL 2 tutorials at www.lazyfoo.net if you're unfamiliar with SDL.